 Water

-If you live in Japan and have access to water from the Akaishi Mountains (otherwise known as the Southern Alps of Japan), that’s perfect!
-That is exactly the water used by the dessert shop.
-What’s special about this water is its naturally slightly sweet taste, which can be tasted in the Japanese raindrop cake.
+If you live in Japan and have access to water from the Akaishi Mountains (otherwise known as the Southern Alps of Japan), that's perfect.
+The dessert shop uses exactly this water.
+What's special about this water is its naturally slightly sweet taste, which you can really taste in a Japanese raindrop cake.

-Agar comes in different forms — powder, bar, strips, among others.
-In Asia, it is widely used to make various desserts such as puddings or custards.
-Some bubble tea shops would also use agar jelly as a low-calorie boba topping.
+Agar powder makes the raindrop cake semi-translucent and firm.
+It comes in different forms—powder, bar, and strips.
+It is widely used in Asia to make various desserts such as puddings or custards.
+Some bubble tea shops also use agar jelly as a low-calorie boba topping.

-Kinako powder is a type of Japanese roasted soybean powder that is a standard topping for Japanese sweets like mochi.
+Kinako powder is a Japanese roasted soybean powder and a standard topping for Japanese sweets like mochi.
 It is also used in baking bread, cookies, or cakes.
 It can even be added to fruit smoothies as a substitute for peanut butter.

 Kuromitsu

-Kuromitsu (brown sugar syrup), when literally translated, means black honey.
+Kuromitsu, when literally translated, means black honey.
 Commercial bottles of kuromitsu are made from a Japanese brown sugar called kurozato mixed with honey.
-They are readily available in Asian stores and online as well.

 Raindrop Cake | Japanese Mizu Shingen Mochi